Updated June 2022

 I started skimming one of our popular posts, “International Airline Pet Policies for In-Cabin Travel”, and quickly realized Mike and I had a problem.
 I could not find one airline that allows in-cabin pet travel to the UK.
 I immediately called the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) and confirmed my suspicion.

 No airlines offer in-cabin pet travel to the United Kingdom from the United States.
 The UK includes England, Scotland, Wales, and Northern Ireland.
-Unless you have a Service or Assistance animal -- and keep in mind Emotional Support Animals and Therapy Animals are sometimes considered assistance animals depending on airline AND departure location, more information below! -- it is impossible to fly together in the cabin with your pet.
-The UK government is behind this strict rule and enforced it to curb the spread of rabies and better control the transport of animals into the UK.
+Unless you have a service animal, it is impossible to fly together in the cabin with your pet.
+The UK government is behind this strict rule and supposedly enforced it to curb the spread of rabies and better control the transport of animals into the UK.
 The only time pets can fly in-cabin to England, Scotland or Wales is if you are flying from UK countries, the Channel Islands, the Isle of Man, or the Republic of Ireland.
-Again, exceptions include service animals and, in certain instances, emotional support animals and therapy animals.